chiragsrvstv/jelp-restaurants/readme.md

 # YelpCamp

-This is a yelp like web application but for campgrounds.
+This is a yelp like web application for Campgrounds, built with Node, Express and Mongo.

 ## Installation
 1. Install NodeJS, for help visit: https://nodejs.org/en/download/ <br>